History of English cricket (1726–1750): Coverage in the media and the arts

 The well known painting A Game of Cricket as played in the Artillery Ground by Francis Hayman (1708–1786) is now lost but it dated from this period.
 A 1743 engraving of it by Antoine Benoist has survived and now hangs at Lord's.
 It is widely thought to depict a game at the Artillery Ground, but that is not so because the Artillery Ground was walled around and this game is obviously being played on a common somewhere.
 The title is fair comment in that the painting shows cricket as played, not played.
 The picture shows a batsman with a bat shaped like a modern hockey stick.
 He is defending a two-stump wicket and is ready to try and hit the ball, which has been bowled using an underarm action.
 In the foreground is a scorer notching the tally.
 Also from 1743 comes An Exact Representation of the Game of Cricket by Louis Philippe Boitard (c.
 1733 – c.
 1767).
 It is a birdseye view showing all eleven fielders as well as two batsmen, two umpires and two scorers.
 This now hangs in the Tate Gallery.

-The England v Kent at the Artillery Ground match on 18 June 1744 was described by the London Daily Advertiser as the "greatest cricket match ever known".
+The England versus Kent match at the Artillery Ground on 18 June 1744 was described by the London Daily Advertiser as the "greatest cricket match ever known".
 It was a noted social occasion as the spectators included the Prince of Wales and his brother, Prince William, Duke of Cumberland.
 Also present were the 2nd Duke of Richmond and Admiral Vernon.
 The poet James Love (1722–1774) commemorated the match in his Cricket: An Heroic Poem (1745), written in rhyming couplets.
 The poem is one of the first substantial pieces of literature about cricket.